Early Years Educator Level 3

 - Maintain accurate and coherent records and reports and share information, only when appropriate, to ensure the needs of all children are met, such as emotional, physical, psychological and cultural.

-- Identify and act upon own responsibilities in relation to health and safety, security, confidentiality of information, safeguarding and promoting the welfare of children.
+- Identify and act upon own responsibilities in relation to health and safety, security, the confidentiality of information, safeguarding and promoting the welfare of children.

 - Work co-operatively with colleagues and other professionals to meet the needs of babies and children and enable them to progress.